November children’s rights month 2024

 Please also show your support for the campaign by adding them NCRM logo (JPG, 189KB) to your email signature.

-• National Care Leaver Week, 25 October - 1 November – events and activities for Care Leavers to celebrate their achievements and review the local offer.
-This year’s theme is CARE (Celebrate Care Leavers, Amplify their voices, Raise awareness of challenges, Encourage change in policy and practice).
+• National Care Leaver Week, 28 October - 3 November – events and activities for Care Leavers to celebrate their achievements and review the local offer.
+This year’s theme is All of Us, We are One which is based around connecting communities.

 • Universal Children’s Day, 20 November – a day to celebrate and raise awareness of children’s rights.